vappiah/bacterial-genomics-tutorial/README.md

 #You can also modify the script to use the contigs and compare the result
 ./polish.sh

+#Perform QC for both raw assembly and polished assembly
+./qc_assembly.sh

 #Reorder contigs agains a reference genome using ragtag to generate a draft genome
 ./reorder_contigs.sh

 #Perform a multi locus sequence typing using MLST software
 ./mlst.sh

 #Check for antimicrobial resistance genes using abricate
 ./amr.sh